andif888/packer-windows-vsphere-iso/README.md

 ### Pre-requesites

 Download or `git clone https://github.com/andif888/packer-windows-vsphere-iso.git` this repo and make sure you have [Packer](https://www.packer.io/downloads) Version 1.7.1 or later installed.
+If you don't know Packer, it's a single commandline binary which only needs to be on your `PATH`.

 ### Step 1: Adjust variables